- Genetic control of neural crest formation, delamination and migration

 - Liu JA, Wu MH, Yan CH, Chau BK, So H, Ng A, Chan A, Cheah KS, Briscoe J and Cheung M*.
 Phosphorylation of Sox9 is required for neural crest delamination and is required downstream of BMP and canonical Wnt singlaing.
 (2013) Proc Natl Acad Sci USA 110 (8): 2882-2887. (*Corresponding author)

-- Hong Kong-Scotland Collaborative Research Scholarship (2014, PI)
+- Hong Kong Scotland Collaborative Research Scholarship (PI: 2014)

-- Faculty Outstanding Research Output Award 2018, The University of Hong Kong
+- Faculty Outstanding Research Output Award 2018 (in the capacity of corresponding author), The University of Hong Kong

-- Research Output Prize 2010, The University of Hong Kong
+- Research Output Prize 2010 (in the capacity of co-author), The University of Hong Kong

 - Ms May Cheung (Senior Technician)